-Timeline: Ongoing 2023-2031; By December 2023, the City will complete an analysis of how the clients served by its funded affordable
+Timeline: Ongoing 2023-2031; By December 2023, the City will complete an analysis of how the clients served by its funded affordable housing compare to the demographics of Oakland residents, including an analysis of age.

 Objective: The City will continue to provide bonus scoring points for special needs populations as found in current practices.